 Sundarbans, West Bengal

 As winter creeps in during November, the forest gates open.
 You can enjoy pleasant weather and excellent natural beauty within the woods.
 Enjoy lush green nature where you will feel brave throughout your boat ride in the midst of mangroves.

 Places to visit in Rajasthan in November

+And then ther’e Rajasthan, arguably one of the most popular tourist destinations in India.
 During much of the year, the summer heat makes Rajasthan a very unfavorable destination for spending your vacation.
 But during November, Rajasthan possesses a pleasant weather, which can be good for enjoying your holidays.